huytran2khust/TypeScript-Handbook/pages/Tuple Kinds.md

 ## Open questions

 1. Does the tuple-to-parameter-list assignability story hold up?
 It's especially shaky around optional and rest parameters.
-2. How can tuple kinds be assigned to function arguments that have overloads?
-Will the inferred type be a union of tuples as with the optional-parameter case?
+2. Will the inferred type be a union of tuples as with the optional-parameter case?
+Because `bind`, `call` and `apply` are methods defined on Function, their type arguments need to be bound at function-creation time rather than the `bind` call site (for example).
+But this means that functions with overloads can't take or return types specific to their arguments -- they have to be a union of the overload types.
+Additionally, Function doesn't have a constructor that specifies type arguments directly, so there's really no way provide the correct types to `bind` et al. TODO: Add an example here.
+Note that this problem isn't necessarily unique to variadic functions.
 3. Should rest parameters be special-cased to retain their nice calling syntax, even when they are generated from a tuple type?
 (In this proposal, functions typed by a tuple kind have to pass arrays to their rest parameters, they can't have extra parameters.)